Reproducing the Acoustic Velocity Vectors in a Spherical Listening Region: Introduction

 \section{Introduction}

 Spatial sound field reproduction aims to synthesize the desired sound field in the listening region.
-In most cases, the sound field is characterized by the pressure distribution.
-Pressure based methods include matching the pressure at a number of sweet spots, wave field synthesis \cite{BerkhoutWFS, Boone1995, AhrensWFSRe, BerryWFS, WinterWFS} and higher order Ambisonics \cite{Ward2001, Betlehem2005, Mark2005}.
-However, a higher accuracy in reproduced pressure does not guarantee satisfactory perception.
+In most cases, reproduction is achieved by accurately reconstructing the pressure.
+Pressure based methods include matching the pressure at a number of sweet spots \cite{Nelson1993}, wave field synthesis (WFS) \cite{BerkhoutWFS, Boone1995, AhrensWFSRe, BerryWFS, WinterWFS} and higher order Ambisonics (HOA) \cite{Ward2001, Betlehem2005, Mark2005}.
+A large number of loudspeakers are usually involved to achieve sufficient accuracy in the reconstructed pressure, which alone does not guarantee satisfactory perception \cite{SporsReview}.

+Acoustic velocity vectors (AVVs) are essential to WFS due to the Kirchhoff-Helmholtz integral \cite{AhrensWFSRe}.
+Inspired by WFS, in \cite{JPVM} and \cite{JPVMPlus}, reproduction was achieved by matching the pressure and the AVVs at discrete control points on the boundary of the listening regions.
+There was also attempt at solely matching the AVVs on the boundary \cite{Shin2016}.
+Measuring the AVVs at multiple control points involves a complicated setup.
+Moreover, \cite{JPVM} and \cite{JPVMPlus} required a large number of loudspeakers, which could be impractical for home theater or small exhibition space.

+Perceptually motivated sound field reproduction creates the desired perceptual effects by using psychoacoustics, and has the advantage of requiring fewer channels due to its tolerance to lower accuracy in the reproduced pressure \cite{Huseyin2017}.
+AVVs are related to the human's perception of sound below 700 Hz \cite{Gerzon1992, gerzon1992G} and are relevant to the interaural phase difference.
+Recently, AVVs were combined with mixed-source expansion to create immersive perception over an enlarged region \cite{ZuoAppSci}.
+AVVs were also used to create the desired perception at non-central listening points \cite{Wang2017}.

-Velocity vectors are believed to be related to human's perception of sound at low frequencies and have been applied to reproduction at sweet spots.
-In \cite{Arteaga2013}, velocity vectors were used in the basic Ambisonic decoding to reproduce the impression of the original sound at frequencies below 500 Hz.
-Gerzon also claimed that velocity vectors are essential to the localization at frequencies below 700 Hz \cite{Gerzon1992} and proposed the $r_{\text{V}}$ vector used in Ambisonics \cite{Gerzon1992, gerzon1992G, AmbisonicsBook}.
-A time-domain method that jointly controls the velocity and the pressure at multiple sweet spots was derived in \cite{Wen2021}.
-To ensure the listeners can move beyond the sweet spots, the velocity vectors in the whole listening region need to be characterized.
+AVVs have been applied to reproduction at sweet spots.
+Gerzon's velocity vector $r_{\text{V}}$ is widely used in Ambisonics \cite{Gerzon1992, gerzon1992G, AmbisonicsBook, Arteaga2013}.
+A time-domain method that jointly controls the AVVs and the pressures at multiple sweet spots was derived in \cite{Wen2021} and \cite{Wen2023}.
+To enable listener's movement beyond the sweet spots, the AVVs in the whole listening region should be characterized.

-Based on the concept of boundary control, a reproduction method based on matching the velocity vectors at discrete control points on the boundary of the listening region was proposed in \cite{Shin2016}.
-Similar ideas were proposed in \cite{JPVM} and \cite{JPVMPlus}, where the sound pressure and the velocity vectors were controlled on the boundaries of multiple listening zones.
-The methods in \cite{JPVM} and \cite{JPVMPlus} require a large number of loudspeakers, which is not suitable for home theatre and small exhibition space.
-Moreover, measuring the velocity vectors at multiple control points requires complicated setup.